Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates: Theory and Algorithms

 where $\lambda_\mathrm{S}$ is the penalty strength.

-The FTS method minimizes Eq.~\eqref{eq:empiricalriskfunc_fts_soft}, which consists of a closed feedback loop between the replica dynamics, e.g., Eqs.~\eqref{eq:ftssamplinglangevin}-\eqref{eq:ftsrejection}, and a modified gradient-descent step.
+The FTS method minimizes \cref{eq:empiricalriskfunc_fts_soft} using a closed feedback loop between the replica dynamics, e.g., \cref{eq:ftssamplinglangevin,eq:ftsrejection}, and a modified gradient-descent step.
 At the $k$-th iteration of the loop, replicas generate a collection of batches $\{ \mathcal{R}^\alpha_k \}_{\alpha=1}^M$, where the batch $\mathcal{R}^\alpha_k$ consists of a short MD/MC trajectory run from the $\alpha$-th replica.
 This data is then used in a two-part gradient descent update, where the first part corresponds to the following update:

 with $\Delta \tau$ the step size.
-Note that one can replace Eq.~\eqref{eq:sgd_fts} with an implicit update for increased stability or a momentum-variant, such as the Heavy-Ball \cite{polyak1964some} and the Nesterov method \cite{nesterov1983method}, for accelerated convergence.
-The second part enforces the constraint Eq.~\eqref{eq:ftsconstraint} with a reparameterization of the path using linear interpolation:
+Note that one can replace \cref{eq:sgd_fts} with an implicit update for increased stability or a momentum-variant, such as the Heavy-Ball \cite{polyak1964some} and the Nesterov method \cite{nesterov1983method}, for accelerated convergence.
+The second part enforces the constraint \cref{eq:ftsconstraint} with a reparameterization of the path using linear interpolation:

 where $L_\alpha = \sum_{\alpha^\prime=2}^\alpha |\varphib^{\alpha^\prime}_\star-\varphib^{\alpha^\prime-1}_\star|$ is the length of the path up to node $\varphib^\alpha_{\star}$, and $a(\alpha) \in \{1,\ldots,M\}$ is an index such that $L_{a(\alpha)-1} < \left(\frac{\alpha-1}{M-1}\right) L_M < L_{a(\alpha)}$.
 This process is repeated until convergence is achieved, yielding the transition path $\varphib(s)$.